 Welsh TerrierAkin to the direct descendants of the Old English White Terrier, two modern pure breeds descend directly from English Black and Tan Terrier listed in the First English Stud Book published in 1874.
-The Manchester Terrier developed in the city of Manchester, is a direct descendant of the Old English Black and Tan smooth coated terrier while the Welsh Terrier was developed from the Old English Black and Tan rough coated terrier, his coat protecting him from the elements as well as the natural hazards of the countryside.
+The Manchester Terrier developed in the city of Manchester, is a direct descendant of the Old English Black and Tan smooth coated terrier while the Welsh Terrier was developed from the Old English Black and Tan rough coated terrier.

-In England, the Manchester Terrier developed in the English city of Manchester which is described as the world's first industrial city.
+The Manchester Terrier developed in the English city of Manchester which is described as the world's first industrial city.
 From the early 1800's it grew at an enormous rate because its damp climate made it suitable for cotton manufacture.
 It also had coal for a nearby power source, and the sea port of Liverpool accessible firstly by a shipping canal followed by one of the earliest railways.
 By 1844 Manchester had estimated 400,000 inhabitants.
-The squalor these people lived in is unimaginable.
+But with no sewerage system in place, the squalor these people lived in is unimaginable.
 So a tough, game smooth coated ratting dog became one of life's necessities.

 Modern Manchester Terrier

 To this day the unique markings of both varieties are this black and tan terrier's most defining characteristic.
 In other words, its basic construction has not altered in two centuries.
 Devotees over this time have selected for precise black and tan colour markings rather than exaggeration of either head or other body features.
 So examination of the Manchester is like stepping back in time to appreciate how far the show ring has altered the construction of some of the other terriers we see today.

 Eng & Aust Ch Keyline War Drummer (Imp UK)